The Berlin Wall

 Many people lost their lives at the GDR border due to firearms.
 Of the 140 total deaths that occurred at the Berlin Wall between 1961 and 1989, 91 of the victims – mostly people trying to flee – had been shot by GDR border soldiers.
 The order to shoot was not lifted until April 1989.
 It became totally obsolete when the border opened in November.

-At the CSCE conference in Helsinki in 1975, the SED agreed in principle, albeit without wanting to admit it, to the rights of people to move freely and enjoy freedom of travel.
+At the Conference on Security and Cooperation in Europe (CSCE conference) in Helsinki in 1975, the SED agreed in principle, albeit without wanting to admit it, to the rights of people to move freely and enjoy freedom of travel.
 Afterwards, more and more GDR citizens submitted applications to immigrate permanently to West Germany.
 An opposition movement also developed in the 1980s that expressed pointed criticism of the political and social conditions in the GDR.
 The general public, angered by environmental pollution and economic stagnation, turned away from the SED state.
 Similar developments were taking place in other Eastern Bloc countries, such as Poland, where the independent trade union Solidarność achieved national recognition in November 1980.

 After Mikhail Gorbachev became General Secretary of the Communist Party in the Soviet Union in 1985, the political situation in the Eastern Bloc slowly began to change.
 Gorbachev introduced internal political reforms to solve serious economic and social problems.
 In 1988 he abandoned the Brezhnev Doctrine, a central political principle of Soviet foreign policy that demanded limited sovereignty of the Warsaw Pact nations.
 This change allowed the Eastern Bloc states to set their own national policies.
 Hungary’s shift towards the West led it to demonstratively dismantle its border fence on May 2, 1989.
 The first hole was made in the “Iron Curtain.”